 Mr. Weisel serves on the Board of the San Francisco Museum of Modern Art.
-He has previously served on the boards of NASDAQ, Stanford Endowment Management Board, Harvard Business School Advisory Board and the New York Museum of Modern Art.
+He has served on the boards of NASDAQ, Stanford Endowment Management, Harvard Business School Advisory and the New York Museum of Modern Art.

-Thomas Weisel is an entrepreneur and business builder.
-He has formed two companies: Montgomery Securities and Thomas Weisel Partners, which, over the course of 37 years, helped define the landscape of Silicon Valley and sold for a total of $2.0 billion.
+Thomas Weisel is an entrepreneur, business builder and philanthropist.
+He has formed two companies: Montgomery Securities and Thomas Weisel Partners, which, over the course of 37 years, helped define the landscape of Silicon Valley.

 Mr. Weisel grew Montgomery Securities into a $700 million revenue company.
 Montgomery Securities was known for identifying, researching and financing growth companies.
-The firm managed IPOs for many significant growth companies in Technology, Healthcare, Consumer, and Financial Services including: Amgen, Micron Technologies, Yahoo, Stratacom, Staples, and Lonestar Steakhouse and Saloon.
+The firm helped grow as well as manage many IPOs for many significant growth companies in Technology, Healthcare, Consumer, and Financial Services including: Amgen, Glyco Med, JDS Uniphase, Micron Technologies, Yahoo, Stratacom, Staples and Lonestar Steakhouse and Saloon.

 Montgomery’s distinctive competences were its thought leadership, unique ability to make its institutional clients money, the ability to attract the best in class personnel, magnetic growth conferences, and athletic cache.

 In 1999, Mr. Weisel launched Thomas Weisel Partners (TWP), which was backed by several leading venture capital firms in Silicon Valley.
 In its first full year of operation, TWP produced roughly $500 million in revenue, making it the fastest startup in the history of the financial service industry.
 Mr. Weisel was named Investment Banker of the Year by Investment Dealers’ Digest in 2000.
-The company completed many important IPOs and M&A transactions including the $44 billion sale of SDL Inc. to JDS Uniphase and Yahoo’s $3.5 billion acquisition of GEOCities.
 Mr. Weisel was named Executive of the Year by the SF Business Times in 1999.
 He was awarded the Woodrow Wilson Award for Corporate Citizenship in 2002.

-In 2010, Mr. Weisel sold Thomas Weisel Partners to Stifel Financial Company for $450 million, including retention.
-Mr. Weisel is currently Co-Chairman of Stifel Financial, a $2.5 billion revenue company with a $3 billion market cap.
+In 2010, Thomas Weisel Partners was sold to Stifel Financial Company.
+Mr. Weisel is currently Co-Chairman of Stifel Financial, a $3.5 billion revenue company with a $4 billion market cap.
 As part of their curriculum, Harvard Business School and Yale School of Management have each published case studies and taught classes on Thomas Weisel Partners (2000-2007).

 Mr. Weisel has spoken at Harvard Business School Forum for Entrepreneurship.
 Mr. Weisel received the Lifetime Achievement Award in 2006 from the National Venture Capital Association.
 He was a board member of NASDAQ from 2002-2006.
 In addition, he was on the Advisory Board of Harvard Business School (HBS) from 2007-2009.